3anoza/WebApp/README.md

-# WebApp
+# Media Gallery site
-media storage service developed based on the ASP.NET MVC 5 template
+a media storage service developed from the ASP.NET MVC 5 pattern